space

 On the other hand, I believe that I should somehow let go of trying to control my psychotherapist, trust the process, and dive in.
 But I am afraid I can’t handle it, that I’ll fall apart even more.
 Plus . . .
 I feel like that would be giving in to him somehow, knuckling under.
 O, I am so frustrated with myself!
 I am having trouble choosing this path.

 Let’s begin with your perception that you are going backwards.
-You are not really “going backwards” in the sense of losing any progress you have made in your psychotherapy; you are actually in the process of feeling the feelings that you stifled and stuffed away in childhood.
+You are not really “going backwards” in the sense of losing any progress you have made in your psychotherapy; you are actually in the process of feeling the emotions that you stifled and stuffed away in childhood.
 In this latter sense, though, you are going backwards, but it’s not a bad thing—that is, you are “going backwards” into the past emotionally so as to recover the truth you once pushed away.

 In addition to that (and here is a critical point) you also unconsciously knew what was missing in your life: genuine appreciation for your own being; that is, things such as affection, comfort, encouragement, guidance, and so on.
 Thus, on the one hand you were angry that you didn’t receive appreciation from your parents, especially your father, and, on the other hand you craved appreciation.
 Not realizing that you craved the emotional comfort of a father, however, this desire for appreciation was perceived in your mind and heart as fantasized images of desire for other persons.
 And so you would have felt these desires as shameful.